amitmerchant1990/array-utils/readme.md

-Wrapper for PHP Array methods
+Simple wrapper implemention of common PHP array methods
 ===

 This is a wrapper class implementation which I've described [in this article](https://www.amitmerchant.com/how-to-implement-wrapper-classes-php/).